anotter-random-dev/anotter-random-dev/README.md

 I'm currently mastering godot

-Currently on highschool, but on my last year of it
+Currently on college, just begun

-My current project is my highschool finals game
+Don't have a current project yet

 Ask me about games and cooking, both are things I really like